michaelskyba/michaelskyba.github.io/games/2022/savo/README.txt

 Malfacile Gajnita Savo

+Git
+	Use "git update-index --skip-worktree public/bundle.js" after cloning to tell git not to track public/bundle.js.
+Putting it in .gitignore is _not_ enough.

 Building
 	I made a "build" script to avoid having to type something manually and to avoid using node.js.
 It depends on TypeScript (tsc) for the src/*.ts -->